QubitPi/docker-docs/compose/how-tos/startup-order/index.md

 containers in dependency order, where dependencies are determined by `depends_on`, `links`, `volumes_from`, and `network_mode: "service:..."`.

-A good example of when you might use this is an application which needs to access a database.
-If both services are started with `docker compose up`, there is a chance this will fail since the application service might start before the database service and won't find a database able to handle its SQL statements.
+For example, if your application needs to access a database and both services are started with `docker compose up`, there is a chance this will fail since the application service might start before the database service and won't find a database able to handle its SQL statements.

 ## Control startup